Thalandor/abb-assignment/README.md

 - Run 'npm install'
 - Once it finishes, run 'npm run start'

+When the application is up and running, it should be accessible from 'http://localhost:3000'

 ## Implementation details and points to improve
 - The most impacting performance issue would be receiving a lot of messages from the websocket, currently every message received is rendered on the client.
 However, in case the amount on renders would increase for any reason, a debounce(if the requirements allow it) should be needed to avoid overloading the UI.
 On this particular case, I would separate the logic of receiving the event from the socket and the painting of the part, putting the first on a new component and then using props to pass the data received after debouncing it to the 'painting' component.
 - Code splitting is not used, however, as the number of pages increases, the functionality should be used to help reduce the size of the bundle.